Power Music Box is cloud storage which is used for integrating all editions of Power Music.

 Power Music Box is a cloud-based music storage system for Power Music.
 You can use Power Music Box to store and transfer sheet music, chord sheets, playlists, tags and index information between different computers and devices running Power Music.

 Power Music Box is also used to manage music purchased from the Power Music Store.
 Purchased songs are instantly available in your Power Music Box (My Box) to download to Power Music on your PC, Mac, iPad or iPhone.
-The store will be covered in detail in a future article.
-(Update 29th March 2017: What is Power Music Store?)
+The store is covered in detail in this article: What is Power Music Store?

 Every Power Music Box user gets unlimited free storage for purchased songs, and there are different subscription plans available to store your own uploaded music.

 Important: You must adhere to the relevant copyright rules for any music you share between devices.
 Your account login details should be kept private.
 If you are part of an organisation such as a church worship group you should have a CCL and/or MRL and you must report on digital reproduction of music.
 See ccli.com for more details.

 To use Power Music Box, you need a copy of Power Music.
 There are free versions of Power Music available, see powermusicsoftware.com.

 There are two ways of using Power Music Box:

 1. Store unlimited songs purchased from Power Music Store: